 Customer experiences become more critical to success

 Providing rich customer experiences is vital to beating the competition and establishing a trustworthy brand.
 In field services, this means technicians should be experienced, punctual and capable of fixing an issue the first time.
-Improving customer experiences also involves simplifying appointment scheduling and generating accurate invoices on-site once the job is OR has been completed.
+Improving customer experiences also involves simplifying appointment scheduling and generating accurate invoices on-site once the job is completed.

 The most effective way for field service businesses to meet these expectations is to incorporate various technologies.
 They need HR systems to find qualified technicians and project management software to make sure jobs are done right.
 Modern businesses also need communication software, scheduling tools, and accounting apps to make client-facing processes as seamless as possible.